When buying a new monitor it’s easy to get overwhelmed with all the different specifications.

 Since the sRGB color space is not that big, most monitors with ~125% sRGB gamut do, in fact, cover at least ~97% of the sRGB color space but if you’re looking at a different specification of a wider color gamut, such as 107% Adobe RGB, the actual coverage of that color space will most likely be considerably lower.

 Usually, monitor manufacturers only use the relative gamut coverage for sRGB and show the actual gamut coverage of other color spaces.
-Some will reveal both relative and actual for all the colors spaces, but if you see suspicious specs (such as 107% Adobe RGB), be sure to check out reviews for more information.
+Some will reveal both relative and actual for all the colors spaces, but if you see suspicious specs (such as over 100% Adobe RGB and DCI-P3), be sure to check out reviews for more information.

 Hopefully, this article will help clear the air on some misleading monitor specifications.
 If you’re still not sure about some of the specifications, don’t hesitate to leave us a comment below!